icecube/icetray-public/icetray/resources/docs/i3context.rst

 The I3Context is a container similar to the I3Frame.
 The main similarities:
  * Both are implemented with a map of strings to smart pointers.
  * With both, one Puts smart pointers in, but can retrieve either smart pointers or references.
- * With both, getting references out is thought to be easier to read and safer.

 The main differences are:
  * I3Context is not used to pass event data from module to module as I3Frame is.
-I3Context is how instances of I3Module access services that the framework has been told to provide to them.
+I3Context is how instances of I3Module access services and configuration information shared across all modules.
- * Consequently, most modules Put() things into the I3Frame, but only instances of I3ServiceFactory will Put() things into I3Contexts.
+ * Consequently, only service factories and users of I3Tray can put things into the context but modules cannot -- and then only before the tray starts.
  * I3Context does not dynamic_cast when asked to Get() something.
 I3Context will only return an object as type T if that object was installed as exactly type T. (In contrast, the I3Frame will return an object as type T if it is a type T or a descendant of T, regardless of how it was Put().)

 The icetray passes a const I3Context to I3ServiceFactories and I3Modules in their constructors::